internetarchive/dweb-mirror/USING.md

 There is a Reload button which will force the server to try archive.org, this is useful if you think the item has changed, or for debugging.

+If you want to Save this item to a specific disk, for example to put it on a USB-drive then click the Save button.
+This button brings up a dialogue with a list of the available destinations.
+These should include any inserted drive with "archiveorg" as a directory at its top level.
+The content will be copied to that drive, which can then be removed and inserted into a different server.

+Note: The server currently only checks for these at startup.
+[issue#195](https://github.com/internetarchive/dweb-mirror/issues/195) will check any time.

 ## Collection and Search pages - multiple items

 If you click on a Collection, then we’ll display a grid of tiles for all the items that have been placed in the collection.